omltcat/turbulent-flow/README.md

 After the run, you should see a plot pop-up.
 The raw result and the plot will be saved in **src/results** and **src/plots** respectively.

+### Result file
+The result is saved as a NumPy array (`.npy` file), which you can load and manipulate with your own program.

+The shape of the array is `(Nx, Ny, Nz, 3)` where `N` is the number of grid points in each direction, and the last dimension represents $x$, $y$, and $z$ components of the velocity vector.

+Please note that for a fine meshgrid, the file size can be large, and you may have a hard time transferring it to another machine.
+In such case, be prepared to consume the result in the same machine where it was generated.

+For testing purposes, use a coarse meshgrid.

 ### Running the test cases
 ```bash
 # System and unit test cases, same ones in GitHub Actions